0xPARC/0xparc-intro-book/src/oram.typ

 An ORAM algorithm (the #emph[client];) sits between a #emph[user]; who wants to access memory and a #emph[server]; that has memory capabilities.
-From the server's perspective, the server simply acts as a memory: the ORAM client sends read and write requests to the server, and the server responds.
+At the server-ORAM interface, the server simply acts as a memory: the ORAM client sends read and write requests to the server, and the server responds.
-From the user's perspective,
-the user submits #emph[logical] read and write requests to the ORAM client, and the client will reply to each (after interaction with the server).
+Between the ORAM and the user, the user submits #emph[logical] read and write requests to the ORAM client, and the client will reply to each (after interaction with the server).